andreas-hofmann/neoqwertz/README.md

     xkbcomp neo-qwertz.xkb $DISPLAY &> /dev/null

+Or add it globally in the X-server:

+    sudo cp -r xkb /usr/share/X11
+    setxkbmap de neoqwertz

 Currently only support for X available.
 If you think this is cool and add configs for Windows or any other OS, feel free to send me a pull request.